microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserLicenseDetail.md

 ```

 ## Description
-this cmdlet retrieves license details for a user.
+This cmdlet retrieves license details for a user.

 ## Examples